orgm-pasihene/DemoMicroServicesProject/README.md

 The UI is used for CRUD operations which is sent to the database.
 The Docker Compose Ochestrates how the communication happens & how the ports are exposed & communicate.
 At runtime, the Order page is dependent on the Customer & Product page because thats what will be used to make an Order.
-Each Project has a Dockerfile which tells the sevice has to run.
+Each Project has a Dockerfile which tells the sevice how to run.